 Step 5: Master’s Degree Request

-In the first week of the quarter a student is registered for their final degree credits the student must file a Master’s degree request.
+By 5PM on Thursday of the third week of the quarter that a student is registered for their final degree credits the student must apply to graduate by filing a master’s degree request online.
 Students should work with the E&M Graduate Advisor and Committee Chair to plan their degree curriculum accordingly, so that their final thesis credits serve as the culmination of their degree coursework.
 The UW requires that students be registered for credits during the quarter they are graduating.

 Step 6: Submit Draft of Thesis

 At least ten business days before the final defense the student must submit a substantial draft of their thesis to their committee for a preliminary reading.
-The purpose of this draft is to demonstrate to the Supervisory Committee that the student has achieved a Masters level competency in electrical engineering, see guidelines for specific thesis requirements.
+The purpose of this draft is to demonstrate to the Supervisory Committee that the student has achieved a Masters level competency in electrical engineering and that the student is ready to defend their work.

 Step 7: Final Examination and Defense